johnandersen777/johnandersen777.github.io/content/posts/religion.md

         - Look yourself in the eyes in the mirror believe it and say "I am Dionysus.
 I am God.
 See the mirror change.
 To your left.
 Yourself as the Devil.
 Yourself Dionysus.
 To your right.
 Brojen but whole. self split into hecagons with empty space inbetwix."
         - Learn the machines tricks
     - Reach Full Insanity
+     - Play the Fool Reversed
      - Thank Dionysus
        - Found out the Devil wants to be good he just doesn't know how.
          - Forgive them because they know not what they do
            - Or why
            - Or how
+     - Play the page of wands
      - Assume the head of John the Baptist
     - Modifying my life via the Entity Analysis Trinity (some shit was whack lol, of the path of the Tao of Wu, the 🎩🫖🤪🥰 Dionysian Discovery method works, thank you again RZA):
       - https://github.com/dffml/dffml/blob/main/docs/tutorials/rolling_alice/0000_architecting_alice/README.md#entity-analysis-trinity